 You face a criminal conviction and getting up to 30 days in jail.

-If you are convicted of a New Jersey Trespassing charge, it will stay on your record for either 5 or 10 years depending on the type of case you have.
+If you are convicted of NJ Trespassing charges, these charges will stay on your record for years depending on the type of case you have.

 You absolutely have a right to a trial.

-Our New Jersey Trespass charge lawyers will prepare your defense and take your matter to trial.
+Our NJ Trespassing charges lawyers will prepare your defense and take your matter to trial.

 Remember: You are presumed innocent until proven guilty.